 It may be hard to think of a mall as a cultural place, but let’s think outside the box for a moment.
 For starters, there are no tourists.
-In malls I go to, I still never see them, especially if I visit a mall outside the city center.
-The only reason I usually end up there is because I accompany my local friends on their errands.
+Very rarely are you seeing camera toting tourists or tours around the malls.
+I still never see them, especially if I visit a mall outside the city center.
+I mean why would someone go to a mall?
+No reason, right?

 Malls give you a window into material lives of people and the material stuff they value.
 What value people place on “stuff” is as cultural as seeing the type of architecture in their buildings they enjoy.

 Supermarkets are another amazing place to spot culture.
 How people eat, what they eat, and what they don’t eat tells much about how they view food, life, and health.
 In America, our emphasis on big, quick, and easy shows that we aren’t foodies as a culture.
 Food isn’t as important as speed.
 We eat a lot of fast food, prepared meals, and on the go food.
 In France, however, food quality is important.
 French citizens living in Brussels drive back to France to get good French food.
 Every other street has small food shops — little stores for fish, pastries, fruits, and bread.
 Food is consumed for taste, not convenience.